-The genetic revolution has also focused attention on the implications of pregnancy for women who have a cardiomyopathy or who carry a familial mutation pre-disposing to a cardiomyopathy.
-Epigenetic inheritance can therefore be seen not just as an evolutionary ‘third way‘ that complements mutation and natural selection, but actually as an engine of evolution that creates long-term genetic changes and might thus have an important role in species divergence.
+The genetic revolution has also focused attention on the implications of pregnancy for women who have been diagnosed with cardiomyopathy or who carry a familial mutation predisposing them to cardiomyopathy.
+Epigenetic inheritance can therefore be seen not just as a third evolutionary mechanism that complements mutation and natural selection, but as an actual engine of evolution that can drive long-term genetic changes and that may thus play an important role in species divergence.

-Conclusion and future viewpoint
+8. Conclusions and future perspectives

-Pregnancy in women is a dynamic state, with diverse mechanisms used during different trimesters to enable and ensure successful establishment, maintenance, and timely termination of the pregnancy.
-Pregnancy provides a unique platform for studying stress and stress response, both in the case of pathological and uncomplicated pregnancies.
+Pregnancy is a dynamic state, with diverse mechanisms being engaged during different trimesters to enable and ensure the successful establishment, maintenance, and timely termination of the pregnancy.
+Pregnancy provides a unique platform for studying stress and stress responses, both in the case of pathological and uncomplicated pregnancies.
 It is clear that epigenetic regulation is a key feature of pregnancy and development, but our current understanding is rather piecemeal.
-Knowledge of such epigenetic mechanisms may be useful in identifying novel biomarkers for exposure, burden, or risk for diseases associated with pregnancy.
-Such biomarkers may prove essential for developing new diagnostics for early diagnosis of risk factor and levels of exposure.
-We have reviewed studies conducted on changes in maternal DNA methylation during pregnancy and its associated adverse conditions.
-Exploration of epigenomic changes can provide improved understanding of the dynamic biological processes that take place during pregnancy.
-Understanding how epigenetic control depends on early exposure may shed light to allow clinicians to identify women at increased risk for adverse pregnancy outcomes and develop precise, personalized risk-specific interventions.
+Knowledge of such epigenetic mechanisms may be useful in identifying novel biomarkers for pregnancy-related exposure, burden, or disease risk.
+Such biomarkers may prove essential for the development of new tools for the early identification of risk factors and exposure levels.
+Here, we have provided a review of prior studies exploring changes in maternal DNA methylation during pregnancy and associated adverse conditions.
+Exploration of epigenomic changes can enable an improved understanding of the dynamic biological processes that take place during pregnancy.
+Clarifying how epigenetic control depends on early exposure may allow clinicians to identify women at increased risk for adverse pregnancy outcomes and develop precise, personalized, risk-specific interventions.

 References: